Updated June 2026

 An online training provider is a platform that offers professional learning content online.
 Instead of building every course from scratch, L&D teams can use these providers to access vetted courses created by industry experts, often covering compliance, leadership, soft skills, and technical training.
 Some platforms also offer tools to assign, track, and report on training, and many integrate directly with your LMS to streamline delivery.

-How do I choose an online course platform?
+How do I choose an online training provider?

 AI capabilities